enbnt/enbnt.github.io/content/about/index.md

 I led an effort within the team to simplify, streamline, and speed up our platform's build, test, and runtime infrastructure.
 This effort included

-  - Analysis and reducuction of build dependnecies to reduce build times over 10x (hours)
+  - Analysis and reduction of build dependencies to reduce build times over 10x (hours)
   - Utilize best practices for internal feature tests to reduce test runtimes over 10x (minutes)
   - Reduce static and dynamic runtime memory requirements by roughly 20x (gigabytes)